sensu/sensu-docs-legacy/docs/1.1/reference/transport.md

 - Adds Erlang as a runtime dependency to the Sensu architecture (only on systems where RabbitMQ is running)

-### The Redis Transport
+### The Redis Transport (local development only)

-The Redis Transport was an obvious alternative to the original RabbitMQ Transport because Sensu already depends on Redis as a data store.
+The Redis Transport was an interesting alternative for local development to the original RabbitMQ Transport because Sensu already depends on Redis as a data store.
 Using Redis as a transport greatly simplifies Sensu's architecture by removing the need to install/configure RabbitMQ _and_ [Erlang](https://www.erlang.org/) (RabbitMQ's runtime).
+Do not use this in production!

 #### Pros {#redis-transport-pros}